ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Composite Device {#compositedevice}

-A Composite Device is an entity composed of multiple sub-entities such that its trustworthiness has to be determined by evaluating all these sub-entities.
+A Composite Device is an entity composed of multiple sub-entities such that its trustworthiness has to be determined by the appraisal of all these sub-entities.
 Each sub-entity has at least one Attesting Environment collecting the claims from at least one Target Environment, then this sub-entity generates Evidence about its trustworthiness.
 Therefore each sub-entity can be called an Attester.
-Among these Attesters, there may be only some, which can be called proxy Attesters, that have the ability to communicate with the Verifier.
-Other Attesters don't have this ability, but they are connected to the proxy Attesters via internal links or network connections, and they are evaluated via the proxy Attester's help.
+Among all the Attesters, there may be only some have the ability to communicate with the Verifier while others don't.
+But these Attesters have internal links or network connections with other Attesters, and they will transit the Evidence of other Attesters.

 For example, a carrier-grade router is consisted of a chassis and multiple slots.
 The trustworthiness of the router depends on all its slots' trustworthiness.